cryogen-project/cryogen-docs/resources/templates/md/docs/structure.md

 </tr>
 <tr>
 <td>`asc`</td>
-<td>Keep your AsciiDoc content here.
+<td>If you are using AsciiDoc then keep your content here.
 </td>
 </tr>
 <tr>
 <td>`md`</td>
-<td>Keep your Markdown content here.
+<td>If you are using Markdown then keep your content here.
 </td>
 </tr>
 <tr>